-If your dog has arthritis you can use FitBark GPS health tracker to see how much activity is too much and if your dog is in pain.
+If your dog has arthritis you can use the FitBark GPS health tracker to see how much activity is too much and if your dog is in pain.

 FitBark GPS health tracker helps you to see early signs of illness in your dog.
-Nightly Sleep Score can show you a development of skin conditions over time, such as atopic dermatitis, infectious dermatitis, hot spots, or flea allergies.
+Nightly Sleep Score can show you the development of skin conditions over time, such as atopic dermatitis, infectious dermatitis, hot spots, or flea allergies.